 According to Designer Addison Godine, the plumbing, electrical and propane systems remain similar from house to house.
 The form of each house varies, though, giving the team of three designers from Harvard’s Design Schoolroom to play with the layout, making each its own unique space.

 The website hints at what to expect at each destination but until you book a trip, the address is a mystery up until 24 hours before your stay — which is all part of the adventure of the experience.
 The Ovida sleeps up to four guests with modern amenities and a lake view and The Lorraine sleeps two with spacious ceilings.

-“I booked a night stay at the Ovida cabin a few months ago – I wanted to break out from the city routine and surprise my fiancé with a getaway in the beauty of the nature.
+“I booked a night stay at the Ovida cabin a few months ago – I wanted to break out of the city routine and surprise my fiancé with a getaway in the beauty of nature.

 We got there in the evening and from the first moment we opened the door, we were completely charmed,” said Tiny House Guest Georgiana Sidor.

-“There’s this very subtle attention to detail put in everything from decorations to design of the space and they all come together in the most warm and welcoming way possible.”
+“There’s this very subtle attention to detail put in everything from decorations to design of the space and they all come together in the warmest and welcoming way possible.”